Managers

 - Gathering of reluctant player history data (medical forms), ensuring they are kept on hand and accessible at every game

-- Obtaining travel permits, sanctions for any event outside of zone 2
+- Obtaining travel permits, sanctions for any tournament or exhibition game outside of Home ice.

 - Organization of parent meetings